 He also helped establish water and power supply from Rex Creek while he was still alive.
 Needless to say, Mr. Raymond Rex had a significant influence with the construction of the Captain Cook Highway Rex Lookout and other transportation developments.
 There is a plaque dedicated to him at the lookout for visitors to pay their respects to a man who fought hard and long to finish that road.
 The monument was dedicated on August 21st, 1982.

 The lovely coastline along this section of the road.

 Located in between Cairns and Port Douglas, Rex Lookout provides a pristine viewpoint of Trinity Bay below, and pairs as a perfect backdrop to any photo.
 It doesn’t matter if you’re a fan of sun and sand, this view is definitely worth the stop.
 The lookout point has become a popular spot for hang gliders to jump from, as well as a busy meeting point for weekend travellers.
 Don’t forget your camera here, as with the coastal line, incredibly blue water, and the mountains in the back, this may be the most perfect photo you will ever take.

-If for anything else, you may catch a hang glider or two launch from Rex Lookout and float down to the beach below.
+If for anything else, you may catch a hang glider or two launches from Rex Lookout and float down to the beach below.
 This lookout is located just outside of the town of Wangetti on Captain Cook Highway.
 Trinity Bay below is part of the World Heritage Site, the Great Barrier Reef.
 Rex Lookout not only gives you the chance to view the Great Barrier Reef from a different perspective, but also provides a great resting point for those who are on longer road trips, and are in need of a place to stretch the legs and walk around.

 To see the next activity we were involved with over the week we were up on the Atherton Tablelands, see this post: